Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/index.md

-In this section, we explore how to use *Scenarios* for What-if-analysis in Taipy.
+In this section, we explore how to use *scenarios* for what-if analysis in Taipy.
 What-if analysis is all about exploring different scenarios to see how variable changes affect outcomes.
 It's essentially asking "What if?" questions and examining the results.